 The date was Tuesday, March 5, and it was the first-ever broadcast of what is today known as Sydney’s beloved Hope 103.2.
 So began a journey of Christian media ministry that’s now been going strong for four decades.

-If you’re curious about where we’ve come from and where Hope 103.2 is headed into the future, check out the Hope 103.2 Timeline below.
-Stay tuned to hear how you can get involved in the celebrations later in the year!
+If you’re curious about where we’ve come from and where Hope 103.2 is headed into the future, take the journey on our Hope 103.2 timeline…

 The Timeline of CBA / Hope Media